codacy/docs/docs/repositories/commits.md

 Use the options in the cogwheel menu of each issue to [ignore and manage issues](issues.md#ignoring-and-managing-issues).

 ![Expanded issue view](images/commits-detail-issue-actions.png)

+### New duplication and fixed duplication tabs

+-   The list of duplication blocks that the commit created or fixed

+### Files and diff tabs

+-   The list of issues that the commit created or fixed
+-   The list of files and the lines of code changed in the commit

 The commit differences view allows you to review the lines of code changed in the commit.